All of us can promote healthy plants in our own impactful ways!

-We are looking for influencers and media experts to help spread the word on the vital importance of plant health.
+We are all influencers of our own micro-communities.
+Help spread the word on the vital importance of plant health

-Many of us do not spend much time thinking about plant health, but everyone can make small changes that can have a big impact.
-We can all reduce our environmental footprint, protect natural resources and spread the word.
+Everyone can make small changes that can have a big impact.
+We can all reduce our environmental footprint, protect natural resources and spread plant health awareness.

-A few was you can improve plant health:
+Here are a few ways you can improve plant health:

-- Use Caution when brining plans and plant products (e.g. seeds, vegetables, cut flowers) across borders
+- Use caution when bringing plant sand plant products (e.g. seeds, vegetables, cut flowers) across borders

 - Be careful when ordering plants and plant products online as small packages can easily bypass regular phytosanitary controls